Christmas just past and all the little ones are playing with all their new toys.

 It’s fun, the art is vibrant and the pieces are sturdy.
 Everything you need to get kids interested.
 Then the gameplay is super easy yet addictive and engaging enough to keep the older kids and parents entertained.

 This is a race to collect fish.
 It’s easy enough for a five year old to play but again fun enough to keep us grown ups playing.
 It teaches strategy better than Walk The Plank, but does take a bit longer to play.
+The idea of penguins running around on ice hunting for fish is just plain fun!

 Ok, this is just a simple, fun, twisted game.
 It takes two minutes to learn and maybe 15 minutes for four people to play.
 It’s kinda like uno, with dynamite, and kittens, and goats.
 Just buy it already!!!
+You deffinitely need a slightly twisted sense of humor to truly enjoy this game.

 For older kids and grown ups, I have a selection of games that can be fun and competitive.